Energy bills in the UK are predicted to rise further in 2025 due to issues that have increased wholesale energy costs.

 According to a survey published by the Home Builders’ Federation 54% of the people polled were not aware of the energy efficient rating of their current home when they moved in.
 Indicating the energy efficiency of buildings, Energy Performance Certificates or EPCs are based on data about a building’s energy features including the building materials used, the heating systems and the insulation.
 The data is collected by an accredited energy assessors and entered into government-approved software to generate a score for the EPC typically ranging from 0 to 100.
 Domestic EPCs are banded from A to G with A being the most energy efficient.

 The latest research by the Home Builders Federation states that new build homes are consistently rated with much higher EPCs than existing dwellings.
-For homes logged in the year to March 23, 85% of new builds were rated A or B for energy efficiency, while under 4% of existing dwellings reached the same standards.
-In contrast, over 50% of existing dwellings were rated D or lower.
+For homes logged in the year to September 2024, 85% of new builds were rated A or B for energy efficiency, while 5.1% of existing dwellings reached the same standards.
+In contrast, over 45% of existing dwellings were rated D or lower.

 Yes.
-New homes also have significantly less impact on the environment that older properties.
+New homes also have significantly less impact on the environment than older properties.
 EPC assessments include an environmental impact score based on expected carbon dioxide emissions.
-The higher the rating, the less the impact on the environment.
+The higher the EPC, the less the impact on the environment.
+The latest HBF WattASave figures reveals that new build homes emit 65% less carbon than older counterparts, cutting annual emissions by 2.29 tonnes per property.

 In addition to high levels of insulation to minimise energy loss, LED lighting, double-glazed windows and energy-efficient boilers, Beechcroft homes include energy-efficient appliances and underfloor heating, which is more efficient than traditional radiators.
 The new build homes also include air source heat pumps and whole house ventilation.